robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 ### 4.4.1 Assigning Tags to Tests|Tasks

 > [!IMPORTANT]
-> LO-tag-assign Recall the syntax and different ways to assign tags to tests|tasks (K1)
+> LO-tag-asg Recall the syntax and different ways to assign tags to tests|tasks (K1)

 Tags can be assigned to tests|tasks in several ways: